-Section A
+SECTION A

 The Company has adopted the 4th Revised Edition of the Corporate Governance Code, issued by the Cyprus Stock Exchange in April 2014.
-At the date of this report the principles of the Corporate Governance Code are partly implemented, given that the Principle regarding Board Balance, the Provision B.1.2 of the Corporate Governance Code regarding the independence criteria of the members of the Remunerations Committee, as well as the number of Audit Committee meetings held during 2017 were not fully met.
+At the date of this report the principles of the Corporate Governance Code are partly implemented, given that the Principle regarding Board Balance and the Provision B.1.2 of the Corporate Governance Code regarding the independence criteria of the members of the Remunerations Committee were not fully met.
+On January 2019 the Company adopted the 5th Revised Edition of the Corporate Governance Code which is applicable for the Corporate Governance Report for the year ending 31/12/2019 onwards.

-Section B
+SECTION B